troycomi/snakemake-training/4_cluster/README.md

 ```shell
 snakemake --resource wget_connections=5
 ```
 This constraint will be considered during execution of the workflow.
+If a resource isn't specified in a rule, its value is set to 0 by default.

 ## Exercise 6
 Add resources to the bwa rule.
 If you aren't sure what values to use, you can